mxdvl/clare/content/about.md

 ---
-title: About
+title: Hey!
+Nice to meet you.

 ---
-Hey!
-Nice to meet you.

 I’m Clare without an **i**.

 Keen writer and educator.
 Interested in bringing stories to life.